About

 Closing

-This portfolio is mainly focused on my UX work, but it also reflects where my practice is growing.
-I’m interested in work that brings together design, systems thinking, and technical problem-solving in a way that feels useful and grounded.
+This portfolio is still rooted in UX and service design, but it also reflects the AI systems I build and the consulting direction I’m developing alongside that work.
+I’m most interested in work that brings together design, workflow thinking, and technical problem-solving in a way that is useful, credible, and well grounded.